PC-coding/PC-coding.github.io/README.md

 # Portfolio
 <p>
+Hello Everyone!

+This is my personal portfolio created to show my technical skills which I learned through Byte Academy's Python Full Stack Web Development program.
+As well as, to showcase my technical projects which I've been continously working on post bootcamp to improve and learn new skills.
 Full stack engineer pursuing junior developer roles.
+I'm currently looking for a software developer role and I would be honored to show my experience and skills.

-Experienced in building web applications using Python, Flask, Firebase, SQL, React, JavaScript, HTML, and CSS.
+I'm experienced in building web applications using Python, Flask, Firebase, SQL, React, JavaScript, HTML, and CSS.

 </p>

 # Technical Projects